-State: GA FFY: 2010
+State: GA

-Note: Attach a copy of the inspection form and protocol used to record the inspection result.

-1. How does the State Synar survey protocol address the following?

-a.
-Consummated buy attempts?

-🔀 Required Not Permitted

-Permitted under specified circumstances Not specified in protocol

-b.
-Youth inspectors to carry ID?

-Required Not Permitted

-Permitted under specified circumstances Not specified in protocol

-c.
-Adult inspectors to enter the outlet?

-⊠ Required Not Permitted

-Permitted under specified circumstances Not specified in protocol

-d.
-Youth inspectors to be compensated?

-⊠ Required Not Permitted

-Permitted under specified circumstances Not specified in protocol

-2. • the agency(ies) or entity(ies) that actually c nspections of tobacco outlets.
-(Check all that ,

-\boxtimes Law enforcement agency(ies)
+In Note: Upload to WebBGAS a copy of the Synar inspection form under the heading "Synar Inspection Form" and a copy of the protocol used to train inspection teams on conducting and reporting the results of the Synar inspections under the heading "Synar Inspection Protocol."
+1. How do oes the State Synar survey protocol address t he following? a.
+Consummated buy attempts? ⊠ Required □ Permitted under specified circumstances ☐ Not permitted☐ Not specified in protocol b.
+Youth inspectors to carry ID? ☐ Required ☐ Permitted under specified circumstances Not permittedNot specified in protocol c.
+Adult inspectors to enter the outlet? □ Required □ Permitted under specified circumstances ☐ Not permitted☐ Not specified in protocol d.
+Youth inspectors to be compensated? ☐ Not permitted☐ Not specified in protocol 2. • y the agency(ies) or entity(ies) that actually conspections of tobacco outlets.
+(Check all that · · · · · · · · · · · · · · · · · · · Law enforcement agency(ies) State or local government agency(ies) other the nan law enforcement Private contractor(s) Other Li ist the agency name(s): Georgia Department o f Revenue, Alcohol & Tobacco ivision , the time of the inspection?)?